ABCpdf-Team/ABCpdfLinuxContainer/README.md

 Other languages may be installed in a similar fashion.
 See [the Ubuntu language pack pages](https://packages.ubuntu.com/search?keywords=language-pack) to find your desired language pack.

-## ABCpdf Runtime Docker Images

-The .NET 8.0 runtime image used in this project is [abcpdf/mcr-aspnet:8.0-jammy](https://hub.docker.com/repository/docker/abcpdf/mcr-aspnet/general) which is based on the [official Microsoft ASP.NET Core Runtime](https://hub.docker.com/_/microsoft-dotnet-aspnet/) but also includes the requisite libraries required by the linux-native components of ABCpdf as well as a basic set of fonts.

-The Dockerfiles used to create the Docker Hub Docker images are [available here](https://hub.docker.com/repositories/abcpdf).
+The Dockerfiles used to create the Docker Hub Docker images are [available here](https://github.com/ABCpdf-Team/ABCpdf-Dockerfiles/tree/main/dockerfiles).
 You may use these to roll-your-own image.

-## Container Security Considerations
+## Security Considerations

-### Base Image

-Due to it's frequent security update cycle we recommend that you use images based on the latest Ubuntu LTS version.
-We also recommend that you use the latest LTS version of .NET.

-we also suggest that add an `RUN apt-get upgrade -y` step in the runtime phase of your own Dockerfile.
+### Our Update Cycle

+All of our images are updated latest OS security and pacckage updates and pushed to Docker Hub every Tuesday.

+### ABCpdf Chiseled Ubunutu Images

+We now offer [chiseled Ubuntu images](https://hub.docker.com/r/abcpdf/abcpdf/tags) to totally maximise your application's attack surface.
+These images contain no shell and virtually no commands.
+These are strongly recommended for production environments.

 ### Non-root user

 The Dockerfile we use in this project makes use of the 'app' USER as specified in the [ASP.NET Core Runtime images](https://hub.docker.com/_/microsoft-dotnet-aspnet/).
-This ensures that root access is unavailable in the deployed container in production.
+This ensures that root access is unavailable in the deployed container in production if you are unable to use chiseled images (see above).

-### Reducing Container Attack Surface

-Due to ABCpdf.NET and ABCChrome requiring linux-native components it is currently problematic to provide a [chiseled Ubuntu](https://github.com/canonical/chisel) image due to the limited number of [libraries that have so far been sliced](https://github.com/canonical/chisel-releases/tree/ubuntu-22.04/slices).
-This is however improving all the time but until then you will have to create your own library slices to create your chiseled image.

-A better solution may be to use [slim toolkit](https://github.com/slimtoolkit/slim) prior to deployment to reduce the number of unnecessary components, and hence attack surface, in your deployed container.
-You will need to ensure that the probes that you utilize in your pipeline provide adequate data for the Slim profiler to pick up all of ABCpdf dependencies.
-More information can be found in the slimtoolkit repo's readme.

 ## Further Reading

-Please refer to [the latest ABCpdf linux documentation](https://www.websupergoo.com/helppdfnet/default.htm?page=source%2f2-getting_started%2f6-platforms.htm) for further information.
+You should refer to [ABCpdf Dockerfile GitHub repoisto](https://github.com/ABCpdf-Team/ABCpdf-Dockerfiles/) for the latest docker-specific information.